 Fortunately, many of us use Excel in our business organizations.
 In any business organization, we use Excel to organize data as per need and make databases for the future.
 Moreover, one interesting thing is that we can copy and paste thousands of rows easily in Excel.
 However, I have used Microsoft Office 365 for the purpose of demonstration, and you can use other versions according to your preferences.
 In this article, I will show you 5 suitable methods to copy and paste thousands of rows in Excel.
 Hence, read through the article to learn more and save time.

-5 Suitable Ways to Copy and Paste Thousands of Rows in Excel
+How to Copy and Paste Thousands of Rows in Excel: 5 Suitable Ways

 Usually, we all know how to copy and paste columns and rows in Excel by dragging and dropping.
 But what if you have thousands of rows in your worksheet which you want to copy and paste into another section in Excel?
 However, selecting thousands of rows while keeping on dragging the data is a really tiring, time-consuming, and naive way to do it.
 In Excel, there are some tricks to achieve that in a lot easier ways.
 However, the task is easy and simple.
 But you will need an arrangement in order to perform the operation properly.
 Here, I have used 5 different methods to make you understand the scenario properly.
 For the purpose of demonstration, I have used the following sample dataset.